 22 Decision and Order, EB-2015-0073, November 26, 2015

+RESIDENTIAL RATE DESIGN

 All residential distribution rates currently include a fixed monthly charge and a variable usage charge.
 The OEB’s residential rate design policy stipulates that distributors will transition residential customers to a fully fixed monthly distribution service charge over a four-year period, beginning in 2016.23 This is the last year of Guelph Hydro’s transition period and, accordingly, 2019 is the final year in which Guelph Hydro’s rates will be adjusted upwards by more than the mechanistic adjustment alone.
 Guelph Hydro has transitioned to a fully fixed structure.

 The OEB expects an applicant to apply two tests to evaluate whether mitigation of bill impacts for customers is required during the transition period.
 Mitigation usually takes the form of a lengthening of the transition period.
 The first test is to calculate the change in the monthly fixed charge, and to consider mitigation if it exceeds $4.00.
 The second is to calculate the total bill impact of the proposals in the application for low volume residential customers (defined as those residential RPP customers whose consumption is at the 10th percentile for the class).
 Mitigation may be required if the bill impact related to the application exceeds 10% for these customers.